akn0717/AnimePortraits-GANs/models/StyleGAN/README.md

 # StyleGAN-Keras
-A customized StyleGAN integrated StyleGAN 2 network architecture
+A reimplementation StyleGAN in Keras

 ## Idea and progress
 + WGAN-GP baseline model